The Karate Kid (2010 film): Plot

-Dre heads to see Mr. Han, but finds him drunk and depressed, smashing a car he was working on.
-Mr. Han tearfully explains that he crashed the same car years ago, which killed his wife Zhang and 10-year-old son Gong Gong.
-He fixes the car every year but smashes it to remind himself of what happened.
-Dre decides to train harder and help his teacher overcome his trauma.
-Mr. Han assists Dre in writing and reciting a note of apology in Mandarin to Meiying's father.
-He accepts the apology, promising that Meiying will attend the tournament to support Dre.
+Dre finds Han drunk and depressed, smashing a Volkswagen Scirocco he was working on.
+He explains that he crashed it years ago, killing his wife and his 10-year-old son.
+To punish himself, he spends a year fixing the car, then destroys it again on every anniversary of the accident.
+Dre resolves to train harder and help his teacher overcome his trauma.
+Han helps Dre write and recite an apology in Mandarin to Meiying's father.
+Meiying's father accepts Dre's apology and in return lets Meiying attend Dre's tournament as promised earlier on.

-At the tournament, the under-confident Dre starts defeating all of his opponents.
-Enraged, Li orders Liang, one of his students, to injure Dre in the semi-finals.
-Liang reluctantly does so by delivering a series of crippling blows to Dre's leg.
-He gets disqualified as a result, and Dre advances to the final against Cheng.
-Dre pleads with Mr. Han to heal his leg via the fire cupping method.
-Realizing this is more about overcoming Dre's fear than anything else, Mr. Han complies.
+At the tournament, the initially unconfident Dre starts defeating his opponents.
+Li orders his student Liang to injure Dre in the semifinals.
+Liang reluctantly does so by delivering crippling blows to Dre's leg.
+He is disqualified and Dre advances to the finals against Cheng.
+Dre pleads with Han to heal his leg with the fire cupping method.
+Realizing this is more about overcoming Dre's fear than anything else, Han complies.

-The final match starts.
-On Li's orders, Cheng attacks Dre's injured leg.
-This causes Dre to lose balance.
-Dre struggles but manages to get up and uses the snake stance he saw at the temple.
-The move is successful, and Dre catches Cheng with a kick to the head, defeating him.
-Dre wins the tournament, earning the respect of Cheng and his classmates.
-Cheng presents Dre with the trophy and all of the Fighting Dragon students bow down to Mr. Han, accepting him as their new master, leaving Li defeated.
+As the final match starts, on Li's orders, Cheng attacks Dre's injured leg, causing Dre to lose balance, but he manages to get up and uses the snake stance he saw at the temple.
+Dre defeats Cheng with a strong kick to the head, earning the respect of Cheng and his classmates.
+Cheng, instead of the presenter, presents Dre with the champion's trophy, and the Fighting Dragon students bow to Han out of respect for him as a real kung fu master, leaving Li outraged and defeated.